 By now, you probably know that bone broth is a mega super food in the keto and paleo communities.
 Everyone is making it and cashing in on the benefits that collagen and gelatin provide.
 You know, the reduction in inflammation, better digestion, improved immunity, reduction in wrinkles, beautiful skin quality, etc. But making bone broth takes time.

 Kettle & Fire make bone broth that’s nonperishable, so that it can be shipped all over the US without refrigeration, which makes shipping less expensive, and you don’t have to spend 20 plus hours that are required to make really good, homemade bone broth.
-Listeners of the podcast receive 20% off Kettle & Fire chicken bone broth when you go to KettleandFire.com/ketopodcast to place your order.
+Listeners of the podcast receive up to 28% off Kettle & Fire chicken bone broth when you go to KettleandFire.com/ketopodcast to place your order.
 Unsure of the link?
 Simply check it out in the show notes of today’s episode to get all the details.

 So, why don’t we start off first off because we wanted to focus really on fast tracking fat burning and how bone broth and electrolytes and even overcoming keto flu can help with that.
 So why don’t we start off by chatting about what keto flu is, and also do you eat keto yourself?